vo1dstarxx/vo1dstarxx/README.md

 <img src="https://i.postimg.cc/gk7nfHjQ/chain2.png" width="100%"/>

 That's pretty much it.
 Feel free to ask about anything on there/generally whatever you're curious about.
 Additionally you can contact me via neospring (<a href="https://neospring.org/@hellstar">@hellstar</a>) or discord (<a href="https://discordid.netlify.app/?id=1336715532321165412">_vo1dstarx</a>), no preference.
-Bye
+Leave art credits and don't be a little bitch when asked to, bye